zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 Creating run for pipeline: first_pipeline
 Cache enabled for pipeline first_pipeline
 Using stack default to run pipeline first_pipeline...
-Step digits_data_loader has started.
+Step simple_data_splitter has started.
-Step digits_data_loader has finished in 0.135s.
+Step simple_data_splitter has finished in 0.135s.
-Step svc_trainer has started.
+Step parameterized_svc_trainer has started.
-Step svc_trainer has finished in 0.109s.
+Step parameterized_svc_trainer has finished in 0.109s.
 Pipeline run first_pipeline-07_Jul_22-12_05_54_573248 has finished in 0.417s.
 ```